My favorite font for programming. Use a black background for vibrant colors.

 To simulate enums using Symbols in C#, I just define a static class full of Symbols.
 For example:

-public static class Tokens {
+public static class Tokens {Enjoy!

 static public readonly Symbol WS = Symbol.Get("WS"); // whitespace